maevadevs/Learn-SQL-Server/1-dml/06-grouping-data/22-grouping-sets.md

 ```

 The following query defines an *empty* grouping set `()`: It returns the sales amount for *all* brands and categories
-  - There is no grouping
+  - There is no grouping: This is the grand total

 ```sql
 SELECT SUM (sales) AS sales